w001rid/Spring2022-CEG2410/Projects/Project3/README.md

    - Proving that the changes work
       - `sudo systemctl reload apache2`
      - Think, "What are you doing to test?"
          - I typed in http:// my ip address and it redirected me to https
-      - It's still not truseted though since it is a self signed certifcate
+         - It's still not trusted though since it is a self signed certifcate
    - **screenshot** of site working with HTTPS
    ![image](https://user-images.githubusercontent.com/77516657/159712442-23b91e2d-1533-4774-9080-078ab847ee13.png)